major/supernova/docs/index.rst

 * You hate trying to source multiple novarc files when using nova
 * You get your terminals confused and do the wrong things in the wrong nova environment
 * You don't like remembering things
-* You want to keep sensitive API keys and passwords out of plain text configuration files (see the :doc:`keyring` section)
+* You want to keep sensitive API keys and passwords out of plain text configuration files (see the :ref:`keyring` section)
 * You need to share common skeleton environment variables for nova with your teams

 If any of these complaints ring true, **supernova is for you**. supernova manages multiple nova environments without sourcing novarc files or mucking with environment variables.